WuTheFWasThat/coup/README.md

 - (6)  **Cultist**

   Active: Draw 3 cards.
-You may choose one to replace one of your cards, and discard the rest.
+You must choose one to replace one of your cards, and discard the rest.

   Passive (non-bluffable): Reveal 3 cultists from your hand.
 You win.